sraboy/skaa_editor/readme.md

 ![screenshot](https://github.com/sraboy/skaa_editor/blob/master/_other/skaa_editor.png)

 ## status
 You can load most (all?) unit-type sprites (ballista, catapult, etc).
 Submit an issue via the GitHub tracker if you encounter an SPR file that does not open properly.

-Editing is still very buggy.
-Currently, any edit that results in a change to the location or count of transparent pixels will fail.
-This is due to a manual compression technique used by the original developers.
-Work is ongoing to resolve this.
-Otherwise, you can save either all the frames or just the current frame in the 7KAA SPR file format.
+Editing may still be buggy.
+You can save either all the frames or just the current frame in the 7KAA SPR file format.
 Same goes for exporting to a 32-bit BMP.
 Note that yellow is the default color.
-7KAA automatically replaces this yellow with the proper team color in-game.
+7KAA automatically replaces this yellow with the proper team color while in-game.

 The "Edit Mode" checkbox enables editing.
 By default, left-click is "erase" and replaces the underlying pixel with a transparent color.
 Right-clicking changes it to black.
 Select colors (only changing the left-click is currently supported) but choosing them from the palette on the left.

 Use the tracking bar on the top-right to navigate frames.
 This is how you change the "active frame," the one which you're editing.
 Double-click on the mini-viewer to animate by cycing through all the frames in the sprite; double-click again to stop.
 Middle-clicking zooms in.

+There is currently no undo/redo nor copy/paste.
+Ensure you're making backups of your game data.

 ## getting started
-You may download the current ALPHA release [here](https://github.com/sraboy/skaa_editor/blob/master/_other/SkaaEditor_x86_201510181815HST.zip).
+You may download the current ALPHA release [here](https://github.com/sraboy/skaa_editor/blob/master/_other/SkaaEditor_x86_2015102138.zip).
 Otherwise, compile the code with Visual Studio 2015 (untested on Mono), targeting .NET4.5.

 The ZIP file includes debug information to help you help me fix bugs.